atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 II i, ' • ■
 ils
 \ \ ‘ ^ ^ f i n
-i“ “desire to know less” ” he, jj '.i - '■ ■■
+i“ “desire to know less" " he, jj '.i - '■ ■■
 I “of Such formal visiting as you mean,.
 I ^ ' • ’ * ' - sta ' ^ •
 I “I like to see my neighbours in a
-I j “friendly way, but I never would ex j L, “ppfe myself to the refusal of my st “company by anybody.”
+I j “friendly way, but I never would ex j L, “ppfe myself to the refusal of my st “company by anybody."
 III.. ■
-st “Is my company refuled?” cried ' i I j '. ■. ''f? ^
+st “Is my company refuled?" cried ' i I j '. ■. ''f? ^
 I, ‘ she, in a passion — She was luckily, however, hindered from going on, by tfiest [I:.. arrival